 As darkness falls, look up into the trees for a glimpse of a sugar glider soaring from tree to tree or a lesser sooty owl perched high on a branch, silently searching the forest floor for its next meal.
 If you don’t see it, you’ll definitely hear it.
 The call sounds like a ‘dropping bomb’ and is often the first sign the owl is sharing your night.

 If there are ‘foodies’ among you then they’ll appreciate the northern bettong—a tiny endangered kangaroo-like critter with very expensive tastes.
 Look for these possum-sized ‘hoppies’ along roadsides in the eucalypt forest as they search the forest floor for truffles.
+When driving on roads in Danbulla National Park and State Forest, remember you are sharing the area with these animals so keep a watchful eye out.
+The northern bettong population cannot afford to become roadkill statistics.

 Sugar glider | © John Augusteyn